 4. 3D Systems ProX SLS 6100

 The ProX SLS 6100 is an industrial 3D printer from 3D Systems designed for large-scale, production-level 3D printing.
-The ProX SLS 6100 is powered by selective laser sintering technology and has a powder bed with a build volume of 515x610x610mm, making it best for large parts and small series productions.
+The ProX SLS 6100 is powered by selective laser sintering technology and has a powder bed with a build envelope capacity of 381 x 330 x 460 mm, making it best for large parts and small series productions.